amyxcyyy/amyxcyyy/README.md

+# Data Science Portfolio

 ### Hi there 👋

+Welcome to Amy's Github Page 😄

+This is my portfolio of data science projects written by me for academic, personal interests and self-learning purpose.
+Presented in the form of Jupyter notebooks, and R markdown files.

+## Contents

+- ### Machine Learning

+  - [
 <!--
 **amyxcyyy/amyxcyyy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.